xnd-project/numba-xnd/README.md

 - Should numba types for xnd include shape information?
 What if some shapes are not known until runtime?
   - If we have compile time shape information, then we maybe we shouldn't use libxnd's indexing functions, because these are not shape aware.
-    They have to introspect shapes at runtime, so the code won't be as optimized as if we produced llvm for the specific dimensions we have.
+    They have to introspect shapes at runtime, so the code won't be as optimized as if we produced llvm for the specific dimensions we have. - **SOLUTION**: We have low level code that has no typing information.
+We can always fall back to this for flexbility.
+Them, using that, we build high level API with typing information that can be more optimized and have a better UI
   - Is it possible in numba to go back and forth between lowered and unlowered code?
 Erm, I mean like if we know some partial shape information for the program can we execute part of it, then use that resulting shape information to re-compile the rest?
 I guess this would be too slow.
+    - **SOLUTION**: We can't do this.
+See above.
 - How do we get garbage collection/memory allocation working?
   - Do we use the `xnd_master_t` struct?
+    - **SOLUTION**: Don't worry about this for now.
+Forget xnd_master_t
 - Should we be using numba's array type?
 That we can get all the optimizations they have built in for it.
   - I am leaning towards no, since it might be hard to extend to fit xnd's model
+    - **SOLUTION**: Yeah, don't use Numba's array.
+Eventually we should refactor their array support to be able to support other data types.
+They want to do this anyway.

 Current status: